zach-olsen/Zach_Portfolio/projects.md

 import numpy as np
 ```

+To start off any good project, it is important to import necessary libraries.
+This project imports [pandas](https://pandas.pydata.org/), [requests](https://pypi.org/project/requests/), [time](https://docs.python.org/3/library/time.html), and [numpy](https://numpy.org/) libraries.
+For more information, feel free to click their names to be redirected to their respective websites.

-# Fetching NBA Data via API
+### Fetching NBA Data via API
-We need to now get access to the data via an API URL.
-An API URL is an address that allows others to access data within an API (Application Programming Interface), which allows software programs to communicate and share data.
-Once we find that URL, we send a GET request to the URL and parses the JSON response.
-We then extract the headers from ```r```, and print them to the screen.

 ```python
 test_url = 'https://stats.nba.com/stats/leagueLeaders?LeagueID=00&PerMode=Totals&Scope=S&Season=2023-24&SeasonType=Regular%20Season&StatCategory=PTS'
 r = requests.get(url=test_url).json()
 table_headers = r['resultSet']['headers']
 print(table_headers)
 ```

+We need to now get access to the data via an API URL.
+An API URL is an address that allows others to access data within an API (Application Programming Interface), which allows software programs to communicate and share data.
+Once we find that URL, we send a GET request to the URL and parses the JSON response.
+We then extract the headers from ```r```, and print them to the screen.

 Output: